thylsky/thylsky/README.md

 ### Hey!
 Tomas here. 👋

-I'm a Project Lead Full-stack Software Engineer at OAK'S LAB.
+I'm a Full Stack Software Engineer.
+Currently I'm working at the Heureka Group s.r.o.
 I'm currently working in Javascript Tech-stack, but I'm also experienced in PHP.
 My passion is animations and making delightful website, that will please the eyes.

 ### Tech